-IMPLEMENTATION STATEMENT FOR THE FIRMIN COATES LIMITED RETIREMENT BENEFITS SCHEME

-1. Introduction

-This is the Implementation Statement for the Firmin Coates Limited Retirement Benefits Scheme ('the Scheme') and reflects the position at 1st October 2023.
+IMPLEMENTATION STATEMENT FOR THE FIRMIN COATES RETIREMENT BENEFITS SCHEME 1.
+Introduction This is the Implementation Statement for the Firmin Coates Limited Retirement Benefits Scheme ('the Scheme') and reflects the position at 1st October 2025.
 This Implementation Statement should be read in conjunction with the Statement of Investment Principles (SIP).

-The SIP was last reviewed and updated in September 2019 and reflects the Trustees' policies relating to responsible investment, including Environmental, Social and Governance (ESG) considerations.
-Stewardship was also considered together with the ability of the Trustees to influence the actions of their investment managers.
+The SIP was last reviewed and updated in November 2023 and reflects the Trustees' policies relating to responsible investment, including both financial and non-financial matters that the Trustees considered.
+This included Environmental, Social and Governance (ESG) considerations.
+Stewardship was also considered, i.e. voting and engagement, together with the ability of the Trustees to influence the actions of their investment managers.
 The selection of investment managers is considered, including their objectives, fees and basis of charging, as well as ensuring there are no conflicts of interest.

-As a part of the investment review the sponsoring Employer was consulted on the content of the 2019 SIP and the strategy.

-2. Investment Objective
+As a part of the investment review the sponsoring Employer was consulted on the content of the SIP and the investment strategy.
+2. Investment Objective This is effectively outlined in the SIP.

-This is effectively outlined in the SIP and remains as stated with specifically the achievement of a rate of return as required in the most recent actuarial valuation.

-3. Investment Strategy

-The Trustees continue to implement the strategy as outlined in the SIP and as updated from time to time.

-4. Setting the Investment Arrangements

-In managing the assets of the Scheme the Trustees own policies of assurance.
+3. Investment Strategy The Trustees continue to implement the strategy as outlined in the SIP and as updated from time to time.
+4. Setting the Investment Arrangements In managing the assets of the Scheme, the Trustees own a policy of assurance.
 As the Grantee of the policy the Trustees have the benefit of the protection offered under the Financial Services Compensation Scheme (FSCS) and the terms of the specific policy of assurance.

-Scottish Widows

-The Trustees hold a long term insurance policy with Scottish Widows accessing appropriate pooled pension funds.
-As Grantee under the policy the Trustees may pay premium to Scottish Widows who will allocate units to the policy.
+Mobius Life The Trustees hold a long term insurance policy with Mobius Life accessing appropriate pooled pension funds.
+Mobius Life is a specialist insurance company operating an investment platform that the Trustees of a Scheme such as this may access.
+It provides many advantages and facilitates access to best of breed fund managements services and associated reporting designed specifically for trust based pension schemes.
+As Grantee under the policy the Trustees may pay premium to Mobius Life who will allocate units to the policy.
 The allocation of units is notional and references to both units and funds are solely for the purpose of calculating benefits under the policy.
-Neither the Grantee (which is the Trustees) nor any other person has any right or interest in the Units, the funds or any other specific assets or income of Scottish Widows by virtue of the policy.
+Neither the Grantee (which is the Trustees) nor any other person has any right or interest in the Units, the funds or any other specific assets or income of Mobius Life by virtue of the policy.
 The wide range of asset classes available to the Trustees is considered as is the ease of access to institutional style investment management funds at an acceptable annual management charge.
 During the past 12 months the Trustees have received information on how to achieve their objectives and how to access appropriate investment funds in a secure way.

-5. Implementation of the Investment Arrangements

-The arrangements are assessed on an ongoing basis at Trustee meetings.
+5. Implementation of the Investment Arrangements The arrangements are assessed on an ongoing basis at Trustee meetings.

 The Trustees are aware of the need to consider the impact of costs on the long-term performance of the investments in the pooled funds.
-In an effort to reduce cost and the risks associated with 'active' fund management, the Trustees have invested most of the Scheme's assets in passive or index funds.
+In an effort to reduce costs and the risks associated with 'active' fund management, the Trustees have invested most of the Scheme's assets in passive or index funds.